maximbilan/iOS-Swift-ObjC-Mix/README.md

-Mixing Swift and Obj C code in the same project
+An example of the mixing Swift and Obj C code in the same project
 ============

 Yes, there is opportunity to combine this languages in the same project.
 It’s great.
 Apple provides a tutorial how to do this magic.
 You can found <a href="https://developer.apple.com/library/ios/documentation/Swift/Conceptual/BuildingCocoaApps/MixandMatch.html">here</a>.
 But in spite of it I would like to share my experience on real examples, because it’s not so simple as it says.